-WHAT (A) STYLING DIFFERENCE: When Santa Cruz debuted shown at the 2020 Chicago Auto Show it was served up in a surfing rather than work motif.
-It may look a Hyundai Tuscon doppelgänger, but Santa Cruz out stretches the related crossover ute by more than a foot and out-wheelbases it by almost 10 inches.
+WHAT (A) STYLING DIFFERENCE: When Santa Cruz debuted at the 2020 Chicago Auto Show it was served up in a surfing beach diorama rather than an imitation construction site.
+The front two-thirds might be a Hyundai Tuscon stunt man.
+However, Santa Cruz out stretches the related crossover ute by more than a foot and out-wheelbases it by almost 10 inches.

 Parametric Too: That wide then narrowing cascading dark chain link grille with Parametric Hidden LED daytime running lights are Tuscon donations .
 However all Santa Cruz’ own are: a brawnier mid and lower fascia, consisting of more pronounced and pervasive dark cladding, an emphatic inward arrow housed corner headlamp array, and stacked “T” lower air intake dam.

 Apart from Tuscon: A more conventional smooth concave mid 2nd Row door to quarter panel transition; Linear rather than kinked lower body crease and cladding; Hemi-circular rather than polygonal wheel arches; Hofmeister kink resides at the “C” pillar owing to lack of “D” pilar; No simulated skid plate, either front or rear; Boomerang “C” pillar with dark lateral band at top; Center High Mount Brake Lamp is aft cab roof mounted; A unified four foot bed with rolling tonneau cover culminates in a tail with lateral stingray taillights and “SANTA CRUZ” tailgate embossing; The lower steel bumper is contrast dark clad with corner and middle step grips.